coraliemuller/metanetmap/docs/usage.rst

 Once a conversion data table is built, you can run MetaNetMap in two different sub-modes with a partial match option :

 - **Classic mode**:
-The classic mode allows users to input one metabolomic data file or a directory containing several of them, and a unique metabolic network.
-Annotation profiles from metabolomic data will be mapped against the metabolic network using the conversion datatable. #TODO check
+The classic mode allows you to input a single metabolomic annotation profile (tabulated file, `.maf` or `.tsv`) or a directory containing multiple metabolomic annotation profiles, and a unique metabolic network (`.sbml` or `.xml`) to which metabolites will be mapped.

   .. code-block:: bash

     metanetmap     classic
-                  -s path/to/metabolic_networks.sbml  # Single file
+                  -s path/to/metabolic_networks.sbml  # Single SBML file
-                  -a path/to/metabolomic_data/  # Single file or directory #TODO check -d path/to/conversion_datatable.tsv
+                  -a path/to/metabolomic_data/  # Single file or directory -d path/to/conversion_datatable.tsv
                   -o path/to/output/directory/ # Optional
                   -p partial_match(True/False) # Optional explanation below